f-viktor/GPU-Passthrough_Arch-Linux/README.md

 lets say you created the image in the wrong place or wanna borrow it to your friend,
 real simple, you just gotta change the disk line in `/etc/qemu/wmaneme.xml`
 and move the file that it was pointing at

+**this is nice and all but it sure is pretty quiet** will get back to you once I figure out how to fix the audio.